IPL 2020, Mumbai Indians preview: Squad, fixtures, strengths, weaknesses and more

 All three competed in the recently-concluded Caribbean Premier League but only one of them found success.
 While Lynn played nine games for St Kitts & Nevis Patriots and could manage a total of just 138 runs, Rutherford got a paltry 39 runs in seven games for Guyana Amazon Warriors.

 Fortunately for MI, though, their star all-rounder Pollard found plenty of success in CPL 2020.
-Not only did the 33-year-old lead Trinbago Knight Riders on an astonishing unbeaten run to the title, he also made crucial contributions with both bat and ball right through the tournament.
+Not only did the 33-year-old lead Trinbago Knight Riders on an astonishing unbeaten run to the title, he also made crucial contributions.
+His only half century (72) came in a match when the pitch troubled everyone else.
+And his 207 runs overall came at a sensational strike rate of 205.
+In the final, with Dwayne Bravo unable to bowl, Pollard stepped up and registered figures of 4/30.

 An in-form, confident Pollard is a massive positive for Mumbai Indians as he can use his experience and power to be devastating in the second half of an innings.